 Pet Partners Volunteers visit patients to offer animal assisted therapy.
 Pet Partners must have completed training with Delta Society, Therapy Dogs International or locally through ROAR.
 All Pet Partner Volunteers also complete hospice volunteer training.

-Administrative Volunteers help with office support, including filing, data entry, mailings or other clerical activities.
-They are oriented to their task, but do not need to complete volunteer training.
+Administrative Volunteers help with office support, including filing, data entry, mailings, computer tasks or other clerical activities.
+They are oriented to their task, but do not need to complete the family support volunteer training.

 Fundraising Volunteers have a variety of opportunities to help Regional Hospice and Home Care raise funds that allow our agency to provide our important programs and services.
 Fundraising Volunteer opportunities include:

-- Third party event volunteer – organize and host your own fundraising event or join the committee of one of our existing events
+- Third-Party Event Volunteers – organize and host your own fundraising event or join the committee of one of our existing events.

-- Administrative/data entry – help our fundraising department run smoothly by helping with data entry or other administrative tasks
+- Administrative/Data Entry – help our fundraising department run smoothly by assisting with data entry or other administrative tasks

 Center for Comfort Care and Healing Volunteers

-Lobby Greeters welcome patients, families, and visitors to our in-patient hospice facility, the Center for Comfort Care & Healing.
-Shifts are 4 or 5 hours each from 8am-9pm, 7 days a week.
+Lobby Greeters welcome patients, families, and visitors to our beautiful, inpatient hospice facility, the Center for Comfort Care and Healing.
+Shifts are 3, 4 or 5 hours each between the hours of 8 am-8 pm, 7 days a week.